fpigeonjr/frank-pigeon-blog/content/posts/2022-02-22-2021-year-in-review/index.md

 <!-- TODO: Add an image -->

-2021 was a good year for us and I know God even has more blessings in store for us in 2022.
+2021 was a good year for me and my family and I know God even has more blessings in store for us in 2022.

-> More than anything we could ever imagine.
+> 🥳 More than anything we could ever imagine.